-The celebration of the Eucharist, also known as the mass, is the principle act of communal worship on the Lord’s Day, Sunday, and other special Feasts of the Church year.
-So that’s you will find most Sundays at St. John’s.
+The celebration of the Eucharist, also known as the mass, is the principal act of communal worship on the Lord’s Day, Sunday, and other special Feasts of the Church year.
+So that’s what you will find most Sundays at St. John’s.

 The service has two parts.
 First we hear the word of the Scriptures always including a reading from one of the four Gospels.
 The sermon follows reflecting on what we have just heard.
 Second, we come to the Lord’s table, or altar and remember the story of God’s love gathering us as one family.
 In particular, through words and actions, we remember the gift of his body and blood given to us to remember him in the form of bread and wine.

 The celebration of Eucharist may be simple, or glorious, meditative, or joyful.
 Often, we celebrate with music and song, colorful vestments, and incense so that all our senses engage in the worship experience.

 The Book of Common Prayer, the rich worship source in the Anglican tradition, provides a form of daily prayer or individuals and families.
 It also provides for communal prayer daily in the morning, at noon, evening and at the very end of the day.
 Through these times of prayer we consecrate all we do as holy from the most mundane tasks to the most lofty and momentous.